sarashamas/docs-calendar/docs/api/config/js_eventcalendar_locale_config.md

 ### Description

 @short: Optional.
-Sets the built-in or custom locale
+An object of the built-in or custom locale

 :::info
 The **locale** object includes all labels of Event Calendar with the corresponding translations